There are many steps to test an antenna installation. This FAQ is divided into sections since all steps may not apply to every installation.

 - Verify all connections are correct and tight

 - Antenna output goes to the INPUT port on the distribution amplifier.

 - Connect the coaxial cables going to the TV sets to the OUTPUT ports on the distribution amplifier

-- Coaxial cable to the power adapter that plugs into the wall outlet is connected to the DC IN port on the distribution amplifier
+- Coaxial cable to the power adapter that plugs into the wall outlet is connected to one of the 'Power/DC IN' ports on the distribution amplifier

 Troubleshooting Consumer Electronics Devices (DVRs, VCRs, home theater receivers, etc.)

-- Make sure all connections are correct as indicated by the manual(s) that came with the consumer electronics device(s), and that they are tight.
+- Make sure all connections are correct as indicated by the Owners Manual(s) that came with the consumer electronics device(s), and that they are tight.